Ada Palmer's Terra Ignota Discord Server AMA

 On Vidocq

-A Blacklaw petitioner
+A Blacklaw petitioner on

-so how many characters are based on Vidocq besides the explicit Papadelias?
+So how many characters are based on Vidocq besides the explicit Papadelias?

 Well, since Vidocq is both Valjean and Javert, there’s entanglement with Mycroft too.
 Papa and Mycroft are the main intended entanglements there, but also important is the reminder that people cn have utterly implausible lives that stretch the plausibility of novels and yet still be real, which I want people thinking about in terms of Mycroft but also many of the characters.